Segezha East Coast Tae Kwon Do Fitness for Food Fundraiser

-East Coast Tae Kwon Do began their philanthropic fundraiser, known as “Fitness For Food,” back in 2010, with nothing but growth ever since.
+Mthatha East Coast Tae Kwon Do began their philanthropic fundraiser, known as “Fitness For Food,” back in 2010, with nothing but growth ever since.
 Owner and instructor of ECTKD, Norman Wrigley was touched when he learned about the Caring Hands Outreach Center that supported an astounding number of local children and families in the area with much needed items such as food and daily personal items.
+For that reason, the East Coast Tae Kwon Do has run a running fitness marathon to increase the fund for local families that barely survive for their daily lives.
 Mr. Wrigley knew from day one of opening his school back in January of 2010, that community service would be an important life lesson he wanted his students involved in, and better yet, community service that would directly give back to their own community.

 Collaboration between the local Hy-Vee and Caring Hands outreach allowed this idea to become a reality.
 Every dollar raised by East Coast Tae Kwon Do students would result in 4 exercises, where the name “Fitness for Food” began.
 Once the students had done their exercises, and earned their dollars, the funding was collected and used to purchase the holiday turkey dinners for a family of 4.
 These meal certificates were then distributed through Caring Hands during the Thanksgiving and Christmas holidays for those families in need.